tom-englert/ILMerge.Fody/README.md

 ### Merge IL code from referenced assemblies into the main assembly

-This weaver was inspired by the [ILMerge Tool](https://www.microsoft.com/en-us/download/details.aspx?id=17630) by Mike Barnett from Microsoft.
+This weaver was inspired by the [ILMerge Tool](https://github.com/dotnet/ILMerge) by Mike Barnett from Microsoft.

 Beside the simplified usage as a Fody add in, it was designed for a slightly different usage:

 - It does not merge complete assemblies, but only the types that are used.
-This will also save a lot of space if you use only some parts of a large library.
+This will save a lot of space if you use only some parts of a larger library.
 - It hides the merged types by making them private, avoiding conflicts with other modules using the same code.

 This way you can make use of 3rd party libraries, without exposing them as references that you have to ship separately.